 If you’re sure you’re a hobby, stop reading.
 The remainder of this post only applies to independent contractors.

 Your income is any compensation you receive in any form.
 This includes cash, checks, direct deposit, gift cards, etc. It includes income that isn’t reported on a 1099.
 (Yes, the IRS can track cash payments without a 1099, and youth sports organizations have been under a lot of scrutiny lately.)

 If your association withholds money for things like dues or assigning fees, your gross income for your Schedule C is your income BEFORE those deductions.
 You’ll claim the expenses later on.
 Similarly, if you receive pay designated as for mileage, meals, or other expenses, you’ll usually report it in your gross income and claim a deduction separately.

 What are your travel expenses?

-Let’s start by correcting a common misconception: commuting from home is almost never deductible.
-It does not matter if Arbiter shows your miles.
-You can’t deduct commuting expenses.
-For transportation to be deductible, it needs to be either between business locations or travel outside of your metro area.
+Local commutes are just like driving to work as a W-2 employee.
+Commuting expenses aren’t deductible.
+For mileage to be deductible, it needs to be either between business locations or travel outside of your metro area.

 - Between business locations means from your day job to a game or between fields.